jkling2/workout-timer/README.md

 ### `yarn deploy`

 Once the app was built, it can be deployed to GitHub Pages.<br />
-It takes the bundled React app from the `build` folder and deploys it to the specified homepage: [https://jkling2.github.io/workout-timer/].
+It takes the bundled React app from the `build` folder and deploys it to the specified homepage: [Workout Timer](https://jkling2.github.io/workout-timer/).